LaMitaOne/Fluid-Magma-Effect-/README.md

 Its reacting on your mouse already, but even without getting touched its always wobbling around.
 I call it wobblealive :D
 Low cpu usage so far, on that windowsize  around 5%, smaller like button size its around 0-0,5 %
+(no, not on m3 dualcore :D on desktop)

 Even without any animation its always looking like its in motion ;)
 > 💡 **Fun Fact:** The pulsing, expanding motion you see in the static image isn't a GIF